dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 ![Turning Travis CI integration with GitHub on](https://cdn.auth0.com/blog/symfony-blog-engine-part-3/travis-ci-integration.png)

-In order to run through the [Travis CI](https://travis-ci.org/) build, you need a `.env` file specifically tailored to this service.
-So, in the root of your project, create a `.env.travis.dist` file and paste the following in:
+In order to run through the [Travis CI](https://travis-ci.org/) build, you need a `.env` file especially created to this service.
+So, in the root directory of your project, create a `.env.travis.dist` file and paste the following in:

 ```yml
 DATABASE_URL=mysql://travis@127.0.0.1:3306/travisbuild